 Organizations unable to attend either meeting are encouraged to contact Liza Janssen Petra by email at firstname.lastname@example.org or by phone (203) 640-4049 with questions about the grant guidelines or application process prior to submitting a grant.

 Completed applications should be submitted by email to email@example.com with backup sent to The Guilford Foundation, PO Box 35, Guilford, CT 06437.

 Grant Review Process

-The Community Investment Committee of the Guilford Foundation is charged with reviewing the applications and making recommendations for funding to the Board of Directors.
-Applicants will be informed regarding the status of their applications within 30 days of the application deadline.
+The Community Investment Committee (CIC) of the Guilford Foundation is charged with reviewing the applications and making recommendations for funding to the Board of Directors.
+CIC may request to meet with applicants in person during the grant review process.

 - Grants are awarded to 501(c)3 not-for-profit organizations and 170(c)(1) governmental agencies serving the Guilford community.